 Registering and attending classes

 To help keep our university community healthy, nearly all classes will be offered remotely, and students will connect with their professors in a virtual learning environment.
 During registration you will see some courses marked UNTD Internet Course.
 These courses have always been online courses and their format will be unchanged.
-Courses that have been converted from face-to-face to remote learning (including hybrid courses), will display meeting days and times just as they did before.
-However, there will be no room assignment for these courses (except for two courses which will require on-campus presence).
+Courses that have been converted from face-to-face to remote learning (including hybrid courses), will be labeled UNTD Remote Learning as well as meeting days and times.
+However, there will be no room assignment for these courses (except for one COMM course.)

 As with a normal face-to-face course, students should assume courses with posted meeting times will meet at those assigned times.